- Hike along the Wicklow Way, one of Europe's most famous hiking trails

 On your 13-mile (21 km) hike today, you'll transition to paths that wind through a forested area.
-You'll be gaining altitude on this portion of the trip, so the terrain will be a bit more uneven, and although this portion of the hike can be a little more challenging, you will be treated to some stunning scenery in the foothills of the Wicklow Mountains.
+You'll be gaining altitude on this portion of the trip, so the terrain will be a bit more uneven, and although this portion of the hike can be a little more challenging, you'll be treated to some stunning scenery in the foothills of the Wicklow Mountains.

 Day 5: See the Monastic Ruins of Glendalough

-Today, as you leave your accommodation and contine your journey, you can see the U-shaped valley of Glenmalure, which is the longest glacial valley in Ireland.
+Today, as you leave your accommodation and continue your journey, you can see the U-shaped valley of Glenmalure, the longest glacial valley in Ireland.
 You'll walk about 8 miles (14 km ) through the heart of the Wicklow Mountains and to the world-renowned heritage site of Glendalough.
 Here, in the heart of the Wicklow Mountains National Park, you'll be able to tour the Cathedral of St. Peter and St. Paul, Trinity Church, the Round Tower, St. Kevin's Kitchen, and more ruins dating back to the 10th century.

-Day 6: Explore Laragh - Roundwood
+Day 6: Explore Laragh, Continue to Roundwood

 You'll have a short and pleasant walking day today, with just a 9-mile (15 km) walk out of the beautiful Glendalough Valley on forest trails.
 Outside of Glendalough, you'll come upon the village of Laragh.
 This lively village makes a great stop for lunch, and it has plenty of shops, restaurants, and bars.
-The final portion of your journey to Roundwood will take you along a mixture of peaceful forest trails, mountain paths, and boreens (country lanes).
+The final portion of your journey to Roundwood will take you along peaceful forest trails, mountain paths, and boreens (country lanes).

 On today's 11-mile (19 km) hike across the tops of mountains will provide amazing views of both mountains and the coast.
-As you ascend the ridge around Lough Dan (Lake Dan), you'll continue along the path until you reach a perfect vantage point to view Lough Tay (Lake Tay) and its white sandy beach that resembles a pint of Guinness.
+As you ascend the ridge around Lough Dan ("Lake Dan"), you'll continue along the path until you reach a perfect vantage point to view Lough Tay ("Lake Tay") and its white sandy beach that resembles a pint of Guinness.
 (Fittingly, this area is owned by the Guinness family).

-Day 8: Marlay Park - Dublin
+Day 8: Hike to Marlay Park, Continue to Dublin

 Your last day on the trail will take you 13 miles (22 km) to Dublin.
 When you arrive at the cairn (a man-made pile or stack of stones at the top of a mountain) at the top of Two Rock Mountain, you can see an impressive panoramic vista of the whole city of Dublin.